Bitbox-Connect/Bitbox/README.md

 ## Overview

-CodeContri is a platform designed to facilitate the upload and sharing of projects.
+BitBox is a platform designed to facilitate the upload and sharing of projects.
 It aims to provide a collaborative environment for developers to showcase their work, collaborate with others, and learn from each other's projects.

+ ## About The Project
+BitBox aims to provide an enhanced README template that is comprehensive and customizable to suit the needs of various projects.
+It includes sections for project overview, built with, getting started, usage, roadmap, contributing, license, contact, and acknowledgments.

+## Built With
+React.js
+CSS
+Bootstrap

 ## Features